 He had stood for a long time that day, memorizing every brushstroke of that painting.
 As long as he fixated on the painting he would not have to look down at the floor, where Lena lay in an impossibly large pool of blood – a sea of blood – motionless.

 Hassan had a moment of confusion as he returned to the present moment.
 San Francisco.
 The consulate.
 Sarkis.
 He fought for control, chastising himself for the moment of weakness.
 He plastered an artificial grin on his face and met the consul’s frowning gaze.

-“Sorry dude,” he said, faking a languid surfer's drawl.
+“Sorry dude,” he said, faking a languid surfer’s drawl.
 “Got woozy there for a sec.
-Been ridin' all day, haven't had lunch.
-Hey, you shouldn't have those rosy barbs in there.”
+Been ridin’ all day.
+Hey, you shouldn’t have those rosy barbs in there.”
 He jerked his thumb in the direction of the aquarium.
 “The red fish with the black spots?
-They're, like, way aggressive, you know?
-They'll bite the other tropicals.”
+They’re, like, way aggressive, you know?
+They’ll bite the other tropicals.”

 “Oh, really?”
 The man smiled, amused.
 “I will look into that.
 Now, you have something for me?”

 Hassan leaned forward, setting the package and the signature sheet on the gleaming desk.
 His heart raced, and the muscle beside his mouth continued to twitch.
 He could kill Sarkis right now, very easily.
 His hands tightened involuntarily, as if they would dart forward on their own to grasp the consul’s chin and crown and twist his head violently, snapping the neck.
 Even a simple open-handed strike to the trachea would collapse the windpipe and suffocate him.